Mutual Funds: Meaning, Types, Features, Benefits & Prices

 These funds invest largely in high-performing companies with capital appreciation as the objective.
 These funds may appeal to investors seeking large returns over a lengthy period.

-Pension funds invest with the goal of producing consistent returns over a long period of time.
+Pension funds invest to produce consistent returns over a long period.
 These are hybrid funds that produce low returns but are capable of providing consistent returns in the future.

 These funds invest in debt market securities with the same or a comparable maturity length as the fund.